nextcloud/documentation/developer_manual/app/index.rst

 Intro
 =====

-Before you start, please check if there already is a `similar app <http://apps.owncloud.com>`_ you could contribute to.
+Before you start, please check if there already is a similar app in the `App Store <http://apps.owncloud.com>`_, or an official `ownCloud app <https://github.com/owncloud/core/wiki/Maintainers#apps-repo>`_ (see Apps Repo and Other app repos) that you could contribute to.
 Also, feel free to communicate your idea and plans to the `user mailing list <http://mailman.owncloud.org/mailman/listinfo/user>`_ or `developer mailing list <http://mailman.owncloud.org/mailman/listinfo/devel>`_ so other contributors might join in.

 Then, please make sure you have set up a development environment: